benmiller314/cdm2019fall/plans/lesson-26.md

 **Plan for the Day**:
 1. Reorient; reflect.
 (5-10 min)<!-- metaphors for learning -->
-3. Transferring ownership of project repos
+2. Transferring ownership of large file storage
-2. Review: course goals and final portfolios (10-15 min)
+3. Review: course goals and final portfolios (10-15 min)
 4. Studio: make plans for final portfolio, introduction
 5. EXT: Start homework

-## 1. Breathe; reflect.
+## 1. Reorient; reflect.
 (5-10 min)

 Congratulations on reaching the final week of classes!
 Over the last fourteen weeks, you've composed with sound, with image, with code, and with each other.